Aidan180804/match-prediction/README.md

-# match-prediction
+# introduction

-implements machine learning models to predict the results of a given premier league fixture using both team's per90 stats and other variables
+this project seeks to develop an effective model and data structure to predict the results of a given premier league fixture using both team's per90 stats and other variables

 # current performance